Jewellery & water, have you ever wondered about it?

 The Silver Wave Ring by Essemgé is one-off that offers a modern take on the theme.
 You can discover it here.

 Not only that but think of amber, coral or pearls eg. These highly praised gems would not even be without water.
-Take the names of some minerals.
-They have been named after the word ‘water’ and its characteristics: its purity, its crystal-like quality, its transparency, its sky-reflecting colour, its solid / liquid states.
+Take a number of well-known minerals.
+Their names come from the word ‘water’ and its characteristics: its purity, its crystal-like quality, its transparency, its sky-reflecting colour, its solid / liquid states.
 Aquamarine or rock crystal eg are perfect examples of that.
 Both names refer to the water element.

 Jewellery & water being close allies offers a lot of advantages.
 Most notably it means that you can actually safely clean your precious jewellery yourself at home.
 Simply follow the usual clean-at-home instructions that I have detailed in the Jewellery Care page.
 Soak in soapy lukewarm water for a few minutes so that the remaining dirt falls off.
 If there is any residue, use a very soft toothbrush.
 Rinse under clear water, pat dry and leave to dry completely before storing away until next time you wear them.